-Try to gain their trust by asking to take on a small project outside your current responsibilities.
-Handle the task unassisted, but provide up-to-the-minute information about the project’s progress – this will give them reassurance that they are in control.
+Try to gain their trust by asking them to take on a small project outside your current responsibilities.
+Handle the task unassisted but provide up-to-the-minute information about the project's progress – this will reassure them that they are in control.

 2. ghost boss